nabu-platform/types-api/README.md

 	- **Last Name**: string
 	- **First Name**: string
 	- **Age**: integer
-- Elements: types describe what data looks like but there are a number of properties related to actual instances that can differ.
+- **Elements**: types describe what data looks like but there are a number of properties related to actual instances that can differ.
 For example let’s take the complex type Person from the above example, suppose we have a Company type:
 	- **Name**: string
 	- **Address**: string
 	- **CEO**: Person